mcohen01/node-quickbooks/README.md

 <a name="getBill" />
 #### getBill(id, callback)

-Retrieves the Bill from Quickbooks
+Retrieves the Bill from QuickBooks

 __Arguments__